-One good source for answers to these questions can be found on a DVD titled How Do You Like Me Now?
+One good source for answers to these questions can be found with the documentary How Do You Like Me Now?
 The subtitle introduces the content: “When a child, parent, spouse or sibling says they’re gay.”

-This DVD includes a number of interviews with parents, spouses, siblings and children of someone who has declared themselves gay.
+This film includes a number of interviews with parents, spouses, siblings, and children of someone who has declared themselves gay.
 The cover of the DVD says that Joe Dallas leads the discussion.
 But this is not a “discussion” in the sense of a debate, and I think that is a good thing.
 A debate would distract from the impact of the testimonies of the interviewees.
 Dallas does act as discussion leader in the background.
-He appears between the interviews and provides the connecting lines as he summarizes and comments on what is being said in each interviews.
+He appears between the interviews and provides the connecting lines as he summarizes and comments on what is being said in each interview.